-Volkswagen expects the ID.4 to account for a third of the brand’s electric car sales by 2025, Ralf Brandstätter, its CEO, and Thomas Ulbrich, the member of the board of management responsible for e-mobility, had revealed in October 2020.
+Volkswagen expects the ID.4 to account for a third of the brand’s electric car sales by 2025, Ralf Brandstätter, its CEO, and Thomas Ulbrich, the company’s R&D chief, had revealed in October 2020.
 By 2025, VW aims to have 1.5 million electric vehicles sold annually, with half a million accounted for by the ID.4 electric SUV alone.
 So the carmaker certainly has a strategy to ensure the VW ID.4 tops the sales of electric vehicles.

 In its advertising, VW says the ID.4 is a car for “the millions, not the millionaires,” and while the USD 40,760 price of the ID.4 is higher than the average price of a new car purchased in the United States (which is around USD 36,000), after potential federal EV tax credits of USD 7,500 the ID.4’s price falls to USD 33,260.

 At this price, the ID.4 will compete with gas-powered crossovers and SUVs like the Honda CR-V, Nissan Rogue, and Toyota RAV4, or entry-level electric hatchbacks like the Nissan Leaf and Chevrolet Bolt.
-The Tesla Model 3’s prices range from USD 37,990-54,990, and it may give the VW ID.4 some competition.
-However, the Model Y, which has a similar crossover shape as the ID.4, costs USD 53,990 for the Long Range variant and a stiff USD 60,990 for the Performance variant.
+The Tesla Model 3’s prices range from USD 44,990-58,990, while the Model Y, which is a crossover like the ID.4, costs USD 58,990 for the Long Range variant and a stiff USD 63,990 for the Performance variant.

 And though Tesla has a head-start on production, VW will be making the ID.4 at three locations and five factories – two in Europe (Zwickau & Emden), two in China (Anting and Foshan), and one in the USA (Chattanooga) – chasing world domination in EVs.

 With Tesla’s massive production push, the VW ID.4 has its work cut out.
 Aside from regaining consumer trust after the Dieselgate scandal, the ID.4 has to appeal and convince the Honda CR-V & Toyota RAV4 buyers that they are getting a piece of what Tesla offers sans the premium pricing.